yochaigal/cairn/wip/2e/dungeon-exploration.md

 - One or more characters move to another room, or down a long corridor or tunnel.
 - Characters generally move slowly (up to 40ft) if _carefully_ exploring a location.
 - Rushing through a dangerous area can be perilious, and actions like **Searching** and **Resting** are not possible.
+- Characters are assumed to be moving through areas in such a way that they avoid being **surprised**.

 ## Interact
 - A character engages with a creature or element in the room.